 - Complete the Free Application for Federal Student Aid (FAFSA)

 If you are applying for need-based financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
-The suggested filing deadline is February 15, 2016.
+The suggested filing deadline is November 15, 2016.
 You can obtain all the information at www.fafsa.ed.gov.
-Observing the February 15 deadline will ensure that you have your cost information in plenty of time before the May 1 deadline to submit your deposit.
-If you have questions about completing the FAFSA, a particular question on the FAFSA, or just general questions, please call the Office of Student Financial Planning.
+O If you have questions about completing the FAFSA, a particular question on the FAFSA, or just general questions, please call the Office of Student Financial Planning.
 Juniata’s code number for the FAFSA is 003279.

 - Schedule a campus visit